Peterpiotr/siguren-documentation/docs/source/operation/recovery/recovery-operation.rst

   5.1 Worm shaft is located between limit switches.

-  5.2 Short **upward** movement with Recovery System is required for disengaging Recovery Mechanism from worm shaft.
+  5.2 Short **Upward** movement with Recovery System is required for disengaging Recovery Mechanism from worm shaft.

   Switch :guilabel:`Recovery Mode Down/Up` to position **UP** for 2 - 5 seconds.
 After that switch to **neutral position**.